seathasky/Consider/README.md

 # Consider

 A World of Warcraft Classic Era addon that emulates the classic "consider" command from early MMORPGs.
 Get instant feedback on how challenging a target will be before engaging in combat.
+A perfect edition to Ultra Hardcore addon.

 ## Features